peteroupc/peteroupc.github.io/colorgen.md

 Among RGB color spaces, one of the most popular is the _sRGB color space_.
 In sRGB&mdash;

-- the red, green, and blue points were chosen to cover the range of colors displayed by typical cathode-ray-tube displays (as in the high-definition standard ITU BT-709),
+- the red, green, and blue points were chosen to cover the range of colors displayed by typical cathode-ray-tube displays (as in the high-definition standard [**Rec.
+709**](https://en.wikipedia.org/wiki/Rec._709)),
 - the white point was chosen as the D65/2 white point, and
 - the color component transfer function (implemented as `LinearTosRGB` below) was based on the gamma encoding used for cathode-ray-tube monitors.